OpenNebula/docs/source/installation_and_configuration/automatic_deployment/one_deploy_tutorial_shared_ds.rst

 Ensure that the ``STAT`` column displays ``runn``.

 Finally, verify that the VM is reachable on the network.
-Being the first VM deployed to the virtual network, this test VM will use the first IP available on the network, in this case ``172.20.0.100``.
-(Note that in the output of the command above, the IP listed is that of the Host where the VM runs, not the VM.)
+Being the first VM that was deployed, this test VM will use the first IP available on the network, in this case ``172.20.0.100``.
+(Note that in the output of the command above, the IP listed is that of the Hypervisor where the VM runs, not the VM.)

-You can run:
+To test connectivity with the VM, you can run:

 .. code::